PaulVLAD22/Personal-Projects/The others/Invention Site/ReadME.md

-You choose the earlier invented object and your score is stored , when you choose wrong, after you type a username, in a json file from which the leaderboard html file gets its list of scores.(I have an array of objects with the attributes name, year, time(BC/AD) , I get that info from "Inventions.txt" with information about different inventions.)
+You choose the earlier invented object and your score is stored , when you choose wrong, after you type a username, in a json file from which the leaderboard html file gets its list of scores.(I have an array of objects with the attributes name, year, time(BC/AD) , I get that info from <strong>"Inventions.txt"</strong> with information about different inventions.)

 Image 1 - choose what was invented earlier<br>